Kavina History, Family Crest & Coats of Arms

 The surname Kavina was first found in County Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they held a family seat from very ancient times.

-Important Dates for the Kavina family
+Early History of the Kavina family

 This web page shows only a small excerpt of our Kavina research.
 Another 141 words (10 lines of text) covering the year 1889 is included under the topic Early Kavina History in all our PDF Extended History products and printed products wherever possible.